mmolosay/StringAnnotations/README.md

 Take a look at a picture above.
 Think about how you would implement this design in terms of Android.

-Yes, with different colors of text in same view.
+Yes, with different colors in the same text.
-Oh, highlighted parts should open different screen on click.
+Oh, highlighted parts should perform some action on click as well.

 Aren't frightened yet?
-Well, make it use wildcards and placeholders (e.g. "group by: &#95;, sort by: &#95;").
+Well, make it use wildcards and placeholders (e.g. "*group by: &#95;, sort by: &#95;*").
 And don't forget about localization.

 *B r e a t h e   o u t.*